Interdisciplinary Studies (IDS)

-In addition, Women Studies and Peace Studies are long-established programs at the University of North Dakota.
+In addition, Women and Gender Studies and Peace Studies are long-established programs at the University of North Dakota.
 These programs are described elsewhere in this catalog, but the major for both programs is administered through Interdisciplinary Studies.
-Students may choose to earn the B.A. in Interdisciplinary Studies: Women Studies or the B.A. in Interdisciplinary Studies: Peace Studies.
+Students may choose to earn the B.A. in Interdisciplinary Studies: Women and Gender Studies or the B.A. in Interdisciplinary Studies: Peace Studies.
 Contact the respective directors of those programs for further information.

 College of Arts and Sciences

 B.A. or B.S. with Major in Interdisciplinary Studies